aalexandrakis/Meteor-reCAPTCHA/README.md

 # Google reCAPTCHA V2 for Meteor

-This package implements the version 2 of Google reCAPTCHA.
+This package implements the version 1 and 2 of Google reCAPTCHA.
 This is a fork of the packages [appshore/Meteor-reCAPTCHA](https://github.com/appshore/Meteor-reCAPTCHA.git), [Altapp/Meteor-reCAPTCHA](https://github.com/Altapp/Meteor-reCAPTCHA) which implements Google reCAPTCHA version 1 and package [yuea/Meteor-reCAPTCHA](https://github.com/yuea/Meteor-reCAPTCHA) for version 2.

 Google reCAPTCHA is a free CAPTCHA service that protects your site against spam, malicious registrations and other forms of attacks where computers try to disguise themselves as a human.
 In addition to protecting your site, reCAPTCHA also helps digitize old books and newspapers.